paulfioravanti/steno-dictionaries/dictionaries/commands/typey-type/README.md

 > that these don't clash with your existing hotkeys."][Importing Workflows],
 > so you needing to re-input hotkey values is by design in Alfred.

-The mapping from the outline in `custom-commands.json` all the way to VLC essentially goes:
+The mapping from the outline in `custom-commands.json` all the way to saving a file essentially goes:

 - `TAO*EUPZ -> ⌃⌥⇧⌘T -> Run script to save Typey Type progress`